 WordPress.com, which began in 2005, started on shared hosting, much like all of the WordPress.org sites.
 It was soon moved to a single dedicated server and then to two servers.
 In late 2005, WordPress.com opened to the public and by early 2006 had expanded to four web servers, with traffic being distributed using round‑robin DNS.
 Soon thereafter WordPress.com expanded to a second data center and then to a third.
-It quickly became apparent that round‑robin DNS wasn’t a viable long‑term solution.
+It quickly became apparent that round‑robin DNS wasn’t a viable long‑term solution for load balancing.

-While hardware appliances like F5 BIG‑IP offered many features that WordPress.com required, Automattic decided to evaluate different options built on existing open source software.
+While hardware appliances like F5 BIG-IP offered many features that WordPress.com required, Automattic, which operates 2000 servers in 12 globally distributed data centers, decided to evaluate different options built on existing open source software.
 Using open source software on commodity hardware provides the ultimate level of flexibility and also brings cost savings.

 At first, the WordPress.com team chose Pound as a software load balancer because of its ease of use and built‑in SSL support.
 After using Pound for about two years, WordPress.com required additional functionality and scalability, namely:

-- On‑the‑fly reconfiguration capabilities, without interruption to live traffic.
+- Dynamic reconfiguration capabilities, without interruption to live traffic.